University of Mississippi: Amenities

 Approximately 5,300 students live on campus in thirteen residence halls, two residential colleges, and two apartment complexes.
 Students are required to live on-campus during their first year.
 Within residence halls, students designated as community assistants provide information and resolve issues.
 In the early 20th century, the university provided cottages for married students.
 In 1947, Vet Village was constructed to room the surge in World War II veteran applicants.

-The Universtity of Mississippi provides Oxford University Transit, a shuttle system that is free of charge for students, faculty, and staff.
-In early 2020, Starship Technologies introduced an automated food delivery consisting of a fleet of 30 robots on campus; it was the first-such system of any SEC school.
+The University of Mississippi provides Oxford University Transit, a shuttle system that is free of charge for students, faculty, and staff.
+In early 2020, Starship Technologies introduced an automated food delivery consisting of a fleet of 30 robots on campus; it was the first such system of any SEC school.

 On-campus dining services Catering at UM and the Rebel Market are the only Certified Green restaurants in the state of Mississippi.
 In 2019, the university opened a 98000 sqft recreation center containing a gym, indoor climbing wall, basketball courts, and other services.